AlyshaM-09/osTicketing/README.md

 <p align="center">
     <img src="https://github.com/user-attachments/assets/926dfad7-f5d8-491a-9126-6da0832b51da" height="50%" width="50%" alt="step one"/>
 </p>
 <p>By now you should be on the set up page of osTicket; name, password, and email should be already placed in.
-In the bottom section will need database file from Heidi SQL.
+In the bottom section will need a database file from Heidi SQL.
 Install Heidi SQL from the osticket install files folder.
 Create a new session, log in with the user and password created from MySQL.
 Connect to the session and create a database osTicket.
-Once the bottom section is filled out click contiue.</p>
+Once the bottom section is filled out click continue.</p>
 <p>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/b9e886dc-1efa-4ee5-bb1e-c2f0b37c15aa" height="50%" width="50%" alt="step one"/>
 </p>
-<p>Congrats you have donwloaded osTicket.
+<p>Congrats you have downloaded osTicket.
 From here you can learn the program and how to resolve tickets and create accounts.</p>